Tides have a deep impact on surfing.

 The rise and fall of sea levels affect the quality and the way waves break on the shores.

 Tides are the result of the combined effects of the gravitational forces exerted by the Moon and the Sun with the rotation of the Earth.

-Check the tide times, tide tables and tide charts for your local surf sport.
+Check the tide times, tide tables, and tide charts for your local surf spot.